-For Continental Europe, the Chief Risk Officer is responsible for the management of the HSBC Continental Europe market risks limits, the business lines it operates as well as its subsidiaries.
+For HSBC Continental Europe, the Chief Risk Officer is responsible for the management of the HSBC Continental Europe market risks limits, the business lines it operates as well as its subsidiaries.
 The risks mandates are also approved by the Chief Risk Officer within the risk appetite limits approved by the HSBC Continental Europe

+The majority of HSBC Continental Europe's Value at Risk ("VaR") and almost all trading VaR come from the Global Banking and Markets business line.
 Each operating entity is required to assess the market risks arising in its business and to transfer them either to its local Markets & Securities Services or Markets Treasury unit for management, or to separate books managed under the supervision of the Asset, Liability, and Capital Management Committees ('ALCO').
 The Traded Risk function enforces the controls around trading in permissible instruments approved for each site as well as following completion of the new product approval process.
 Traded Risk also restricts trading in the more complex derivative products to offices with appropriate levels of product expertise and robust control systems.